podverse/podverse-ops/README.md

 # podverse-ops

-Deployment scripts for the podverse ecosystem.
+Deployment scripts for the podverse ecosystem

 ## Getting started